 So while Sally had a fantastic customer experience in-store (CX) and during the online buying process (UX), the poorly designed UX of online returns was enough to tarnish her overall customer experience, and limit the chance she’ll recommend the brand to her friends and family.

 There is no question that getting your customer experience right leads to a better bottom line.
-Evidence shows that seamless customer interactions make customers 73% of buyers regard customer experience as an important factor in purchasing decisions, and 86% are willing to pay more for a better experience.
+Evidence shows that seamless customer interactions make customers 73% of buyers factor CX into purchasing decisions, and 86% are willing to pay more for a better experience.
 Every aspect of the customer experience, from in-store service and product delivery to the UX of a website function has to work like an efficient machine.